Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

       Scroll Bar
       : - Default scroll bar by browser
-        - Must be visible by default (Before scrolling)
+        - For modals with actions, make the scroll bar visible at all times

       __Note: The touch target for "X"__ is smaller than the minimal size of 44px because there is additional touch area outside the modal to accommodate for that.
 This allows more room for heading.

-      __Native Mobile Apps__

-      Use the native modal.
-The specs in this documentation is for responsive web mobile design.
+      __Use the native modal for native mobile apps.__ The specs in this documentation is for responsive web mobile design.